axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

     width='70%'
     alt=''>
   </div>
  <p>If we happen to live in an &ldquo;advanced&rdquo; country, we go to secondary school.
-By then the glasses are on all the time, we are simple fiddling with them and learning to make them more comfortable.
+By then the glasses are on all the time, we are simply fiddling with them and learning to make them more comfortable.
 No matter, we make sure that the <span class='_paradigm'>Fiat</span> lenses are never, ever off.
 We want to stay away from the people who don't know how to wear their glasses correctly.</p>
  <p>Finally, we go to work, with our <span class='_paradigm'>Fiat</span> glasses firmly on.
 We ask what the rules are and how to be a good worker.
 We are happy to be a resource and happier that we are getting a steady wage (until, surprise, we are not).</p>
  <p>We learn to be kind and condescending to the ones whose glasses are skewed and not fitting correctly. <span class='_quotespan'>We do our best for these people, but they just don&rsquo;t want to learn the rules.
 They want to live on the edge.</span></p>